c-h-/universal-native-boilerplate/README.md

 Platform | Feature | Notes
 --- |--- | ---
+All | Tests | Add basic tests: successfully build and render app on all platforms, etc.
 All | AoT Compilation | Ahead of time compilation could reduce bundle sizes and start times.
 Angular 2 is the only framework that supports it right now.
 All | Web Workers | Currently I'm of the opinion it's too much complexity to have web workers come standard.
+All | Child Navigator | Potentially add a child navigator if it doesn't add too much complexity.
 Android | Android sign, zipalign, and optimize | It would be nice to have signing, zipaligning, and optimization (like Redex) built-in. iOS | Build | Use gulp CLI to build iOS IPA files. macOS | Build | Use gulp CLI to build macOS packages.